qwenballard/avatar/README.md

 ## Things to do:
 - [ ] get rid of unnecessary curly brackets throughout application (.ie { })
 - [ ] refactor the home page with a new hero and additional info
+- [ ] move commented out search bar to the navbar
 - [x] implement super basic error handling for avatar pages when you can't retrieve data
 - [ ] refactor error handling and create custom component for ui-core
 - [ ] implement unit tests